|I got mine.|

 I was grateful for the special attention.
 This piece has been read aloud in rehearsal rooms for small, invited audiences, received a standing read at Last Frontier, and now this, and at each stage the work has been expanded and focused.
 I have been listening and revising, listening and revising, and I have not had the freedom to do that with many of my recent works.
 There have been deadlines, and I have had to make and meet them.

 My first production at Cleveland Public Theater (Junk Bonds by Lucy Wang) we rehearsed in what had recently been an appliance store on street level.
 It was spring, 1995 but a Cleveland spring, again, there was cement and it was cold.
-Reznor heating units are a potent reminder of the creative process.
+Reznor heating units are a potent symbol of the creative process.

 My reading was well-attended, there were well over thirty people, pretty much every seat taken.
 A lot of familiar faces but also many that were not.
-The leap they had taken by both performers from the previous night to this was remarkable.
-Kim particularly ramped up both her charm and intensity right where it was needed the most, and I don’t know whether it’s in the writing or some innate talent with mimicry but after meeting only a week ago Ryan was suddenly doing an uncanny impression of me.
+The leap that had taken by both performers from the previous night to this was remarkable.
+Kim particularly ramped up both her charm and intensity right where it was needed the most, and I don’t know whether it’s in the writing or some innate talent with mimicry but after meeting only a week ago, Ryan was suddenly doing an uncanny impression of me.

 Melissa ran the talkback, which I have to say was entirely satisfying, as the audience was focused on all of the issues I have hoped to address in the work.
 The term quarterlife came up, and indeed, that is the central focus of the final act, that sense of regret you feel before you’ve even really started.